0%

 DEV TEAM: Aaron Beedle, AveZebra, James Grey Morgan, Joey Aaron, Mikolaj "Mideanon" Wiszniewski

-ARTISTS: Bráulio Gregorio, Bruno Barros, Daniel Cunha, Hamza El Faroki, Klaw Machine, Rayven Studios, Xena Rin
+ARTISTS: Bráulio Gregorio, Bruno Barros, Cristina Mogollón, Daniel Cunha, Hamza El Faroki, José Parodi, Klaw Machine, Rainer Petter, Rayven Studios, RetroStyle Games, Xena Rin

 CONTRIBUTORS: Olayinka Henrietta Edun, Color Current, Void State Media